milofultz/milofultz.github.io/_posts/2020-10-31-tablatal-parser.md

 the field sizes are before getting going (I'll solve this with some kind of utility if it ever comes up as a problem).

+There is both a to- and from-Tablatal utility.
+Both use a list of dicts as their starting point, but can also be used directly in the CLI to interface with JSON files.

 ### Syntax